 Aftab R. Kherani, M.D.
 Since September 2008, Dr. Kherani has served as an investment professional of Aisling Capital, where he is currently a Partner.
-Previously, Dr. Kherani was an Engagement Manager at

-McKinsey & Company, where he was a member of the Pharmaceutical, Medical Product and Private Equity practices.
+Previously, Dr. Kherani was an Engagement Manager at McKinsey & Company, where he was a member of the Pharmaceutical, Medical Product and Private Equity practices.
 Prior to McKinsey, Dr. Kherani was a Chief Resident in Surgery at Duke University Medical Center, where he completed his residency in general surgery.
 He completed a two-year post-doctoral research fellowship at Columbia University, College of Physicians & Surgeons from 2001 to 2003.
-Dr. Kherani currently serves as a Director of Spirox, Inc. and as a board observer at Syros Pharmaceuticals, Inc. and EarLens, Inc., both privately-held companies.
-Dr. Kherani received his M.D. from Duke, and his B.S. in Biology and A.B. in Economics from Duke.
-The Board believes that Dr. Kherani's qualifications, skills and attributes, including his experience as a general surgeon, coupled with his strong investment background and healthcare consulting experience, position him to provide unique insights and be a valuable contributor to our Board.
+Dr. Kherani currently serves as a Director of Spirox, Inc. and as a board observer at EarLens, Inc., a privately-held company.
+Dr. Kherani is also a board observer at Loxo Oncology, Inc. Dr. Kherani received his M.D. from Duke, and his B.S. in Biology and A.B. in Economics from Duke.
+The Board of Directors believes that Dr. Kherani's qualifications, skills and attributes, including his experience as a general surgeon, coupled with his strong investment background and healthcare consulting experience, position him to provide unique insights and be a valuable contributor to our Board.

 Paul A. LaViolette.
 Mr. LaViolette has served as Chairman of our Board since September 2013.
 Mr. LaViolette is Managing Partner and Chief Operating Officer at SV Life Sciences (SVLS), a medical device value fund.
 He joined SVLS in 2009 and has over 33 years of global medical technology management experience.
 Prior to joining SVLS, Mr. LaViolette was most recently Chief Operating Officer at Boston Scientific Corporation (BSC), an \$8 billion medical device leader.
 During his 15 years at BSC, he served as COO, Group President, President-Cardiology and President-International.
 Mr. LaViolette integrated two dozen acquisitions and led extensive product development, operations and worldwide commercial organizations.
 Mr. LaViolette previously held marketing and general management positions at CR Bard, and various marketing roles at Kendall (Covidien).
-Mr. LaViolette serves on the boards of Axon Therapies, Cardiofocus, Inc., CardioKinetix, Inc., Cibiem, Inc., CSA Medical Inc., Corvia Medical, Inc., Direct Flow Medical, Inc., Soffio Medical, Inc., ValenTx, Inc., Ximedica, each of which are privately-held, as well as the Medical Device Manufacturers Association.
+Mr. LaViolette serves on the boards of Axon Therapies, Bardy Diagnostics, Inc., Cardiofocus, Inc., CardioKinetix, Inc., Cibiem, Inc., CSA Medical Inc., Corvia Medical, Inc., Endotronix, Inc., Soffio Medical, Inc., ValenTx, Inc., Ximedica, each of which are privately-held, as well as the Medical Device Manufacturers Association.

 Mr. LaViolette received his B.A. in Psychology from Fairfield University and his MBA from Boston College.
-Mr. LaViolette's broad experience and many attributes qualify him to serve on our Board, and as the Chairman of our Board.
+Mr. LaViolette's broad experience and keen business judgment qualify him to serve on our Board, and as the Chairman of our Board.
 Mr. LaViolette's vast medical device operating experience makes him knowledgeable in the areas of product launches, new product development, clinical and regulatory affairs, plant management, quality systems, international sales and marketing, acquisitions and integrations and the analysis of investment opportunities.